nmggithub/Kass/Sources/Mach/Core/Core.docc/Host/Host.md

 # ``Mach/Host``

-- Important: The vast majority of functionality for hosts requires a privileged host port.
+- Warning: The vast majority of functionality for hosts requires a privileged host port.

 ## Topics